Technology Location and

 Introduction Periodic Multilayers Normal-Incidence Multilayer Optics Depth-Graded Multilayers Grazing-Incidence Multilayer Optics Aperiodic and Laterally-Graded

-Multilayers Facilities
+Multilayers

 At X-ray energies above ~1 keV, multilayer coatings operate efficiently only at

-shallow graze angles (although these angles are nevertheless several times
+shallow graze angles (although these angles are nevertheless several times larger

-single-layer materials).
-While periodic X-ray
+materials).
+While periodic X-ray multilayer coatings

-multilayer coatings can provide high reflectance over a narrow spectral
+can provide high reflectance over a narrow spectral band even in the hard

-band even in the hard X-ray, for many applications, such as X-ray astronomy,
+X-ray, for many applications, such as X-ray astronomy, broad spectral response

-broad spectral response is required.
+is required.

 A